 On September 18, 2013, Lead Plaintiff filed a consolidated amended complaint, naming the Company and Eamonn P. Hobbs as defendants (the "Defendants").
-The consolidated amended complaint asserts that Defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by allegedly making false and misleading statements or omissions regarding the Company's New Drug Application for its Melblez Kit (Melblez (melphalan) for Injection for use with the Delcath Hepatic Delivery System), for the treatment of patients with unresectable metastatic ocular melanoma in the liver.
+The consolidated amended complaint asserts that Defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by allegedly making false and misleading statements or omissions regarding the Company's New Drug Application for its Melblez (it (Melblez (melphalan) for Injection for use with the Delcath Hepatic Delivery System), for the treatment of patients with unresectable metastatic ocular melanoma in the liver.
 The putative class period alleged in the amended complaint is April 21, 2010 through and including May 2, 2013.
 Lead Plaintiff seeks compensatory damages, equitable relief, and reasonable attorneys' fees, expert fees and other costs.

 The parties have reached a settlement in principle that, if approved by the Court, will fully and finally resolve the claims brought by Lead Plaintiff on behalf of the class it seeks to represent.
-The proposed settlement establishes a settlement fund of \$8,500,000 in return for a release of all claims in this litigation.
+The proposed settlement establishes a settlement fund of \$8,500,000 in return for a release of all claims in this litigation, which is expected to be covered by its insurance and is not expected to result in any additional expense in the Company's financial statements.

-On May 21, 2015, Lead Plaintiff filed a Motion for Preliminary Approval of Class Action Settlement.
-If the settlement is preliminarily approved, notice and claim forms will be mailed to class members and class members will have an opportunity to submit claims, to opt-out of the settlement, and/or to object to the settlement.
-As part of a Preliminary Approval Order, the Court will set a Final Approval Hearing to occur after the notice process, at which point the Court will consider the notice process and results, any objections, and other relevant information.
+On June 24, 2015, the Court granted Lead Plaintiff filed a Motion for Preliminary Approval of Class Action Settlement and set a Final Approval Hearing for October 19, 2015.
+Pursuant to the Court's Preliminary Approval

+Order, notice and claim forms will be mailed to class members and class members will have an opportunity to submit claims, to opt-out of the settlement, and/or to object to the settlement.
+At the Final Approval Hearing the Court will consider the notice process and results, any objections, and other relevant information.
 The Court will then decide whether to finally approve the class settlement.
 If the settlement is finally approved, the settlement funds will be disbursed as provided in the settlement agreement and the Court's orders.

-In re Delcath Systems, Inc. Derivative Shareholder Litigation, United States District Court for the Southern District of New York (Lead Case No. 1:13cv-03494-LGS)
+In re Delcath Systems, Inc. Derivative Shareholder Litigation, United States District Court for the Southern District of New York (Lead Case No. 1:13-cv-03494-LGS)

 On May 23, 2013, purported stockholders of the Company filed a shareholder derivative lawsuit in the United States District Court for the Southern District of New York, captioned Vincent J. Orlando and Carol Orlando, derivatively on behalf of Delcath Systems, Inc. v.
 Harold S. Koplewicz, et al. ("Orlando"), Case No. 1:13-cv-03494-LGS.
 On June 11, 2013, a substantially similar complaint was filed in the United States District Court for the Southern District of New York, captioned Howard Warsett, derivatively on behalf of Delcath Systems, Inc. v.
-Harold S. Koplewicz, et al. ("Warsett"), Case No. 1:13cv-04002-LGS.
+Harold S. Koplewicz, et al. ("Warsett"), Case No. 1:13-cv-04002-LGS.
 On July 19, 2013, another substantially similar complaint was filed in the United States District Court for the Southern District of New York, captioned Patricia Griesi, derivative on behalf of nominal defendant Delcath Systems, Inc. v.
 Harold S. Koplewicz, et al. ("Griesi"), Case No. 13 cv 5024.
 In all three cases, Harold S. Koplewicz, Laura A. Brege, Tasos G. Konidaris, Eamonn P. Hobbs, Douglas G. Watson, Laura A. Philips, Roger G. Stoll, and Gabriel Leung were named as defendants (the "Individual Defendants"), and the Company was named as a nominal defendant.